Rotating Dense Quark Matter and Anomaly Inflow: Microscopic Argument

-In this section we give the microscopic picture based on zero modes.
-We follow \cite{Kirilin:2012mw, Metlitski:2005pr} with minor differences and the same circular ring geometry as \cite{Fukushima:2018ohd}.
-The fermion zero modes on vortex string can be used to give another interpretation of the phenomena occur in domain-wall and vortex system.
-For example as pointed out for the magnetically induced anomaly in \cite{Son:2004tq}, the domain-wall magnetization can be interpreted as the magnetic field resulting from current on the surrounding vortex ring.
-In an analogous way the domain-wall angular momentum density (\ref{angular baryon isosp}) can be interpreted as the angular momentum of rotating fermions on the vortex string.
-The action of the system with coupling to local velocity field is of the form
+As pointed out in \cite{Son:2004tq}, the anomalous domain-wall magnetization also can be interpreted as the magnetic field generated by the current running along vortex loop.
+In an analogous way the domain-wall angular momentum density is interpreted as the angular momentum of rotating fermions along the closed vortex loop.
+The action of the system with coupling to local velocity field is of the following form